Frequently Asked Questions (FAQs)

-4) Consider offering your services on the Board of Trustees: The Board meets twice per year, with monthly committee meetings in between.
-Applications for Trustees begin each spring.
+4) Consider offering your services on the Board of Trustees: The Board meets monthly.
+Applications for Trustees are accepted each spring.

-EA believes in ‘take what you like, leave the rest” - you accept what works for you.
+EA members believe in the ‘take what you like, leave the rest” mentality - you accept what works for you.

 All ‘anonymous’ programs are based in spirituality, not religion.
 Your personal “Higher Power” can be whatever you choose, outside of yourself.

 No!
-EA is a registered 501c(3) nonprofit organization.
-There are no dues or fees.
+EAI is a registered 501(c)(3) nonprofit organization.
+There are no dues or fees to attend or participate in meetings.
 The only requirement for membership is a desire to be well emotionally.

-Funds donated are used to keep the International Service Center staffed and running, which, in turn keeps EA active and growing.
-The EA budget includes staff time, office rent, technology (website, email, blog), efforts to build awareness of EA and encourage membership, publication costs and more.
-EA is a 501(c)3 nonprofit organization and all donations are tax deductible to the full extent of the law.
-Visit our Financials page to learn more.
+If I were to donate funds, how is my money used?EAI is fully supported by member/group contributions and material purchases.
+Funds donated are used to keep the International Service Center staffed and running, which, in turn, keeps EAI active and growing.
+The EAI budget includes staff time, office rent, technology (website, email, forums), efforts to build awareness of the EA program, encourage membership, and cover publication costs.
+EAI is a 501(c)3 nonprofit organization and all donations are tax-deductible to the full extent of the law.

 Anonymity is a primary tenet of all recovery programs and EA is no different.
 We do not sell or otherwise disclose information about our members.
 This policy has no exceptions.
 We do not sell or exchange your information with any other organizations, public, private or nonprofit.